facebook/docusaurus/website/blog/2021-11-18-algolia-docsearch-migration/index.md

 [DocSearch](https://docsearch.algolia.com/) is migrating to a new, more powerful system.

-Docusaurus site owners should upgrade their site configuration **by February 1, 2022**.
+Docusaurus site owners should upgrade their site configuration **by February 1, 2022**

-In a few months, existing indexes will become read-only.
+Existing search indexes will be frozen and become read-only state.

 <!--truncate-->